 Miscellaneous: Physical health deterioration

-<1% (Limited to important or life-threatening): Pancreatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis
+<1%, postmarketing, and/or case reports: Pancreatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects:

 • Cardiovascular toxicity: Decreases from baseline in left ventricular ejection fraction (LVEF) were noted in some patients receiving afatinib.
 Patients with abnormal LVEF or a significant cardiac history were excluded from clinical trials; use with caution in patients with cardiac risk factors and/or decreased LVEF.